shiftkey/blog/_posts/2013-05-12-implementing-less-in-aspnetmvc.md

     	// NOTE: existing bundles are here

     	// add this line
       bundles.Add(new LessBundle("~/Content/less").Include("~/Content/*.less"));
     }
 }
 {% endhighlight %}

 Bundles support a limited subset of wildcard syntax, but you can include multiple folders within a bundle.

-The details about the history of this code project are a bit thin, but I initially found this code in a [gist](https://gist.github.com/benfoster/3924025) from [@benfosterdev](http://ben.onfabrik.com/) so I'll give him kudos for it.

-So this `LessBundle` gives you the ability to combine and minify files when running the application in `<compilation debug="false" />` mode, without needing to update the layout everytime you add a new file to the project - it's all centralized in the bundle configuration.
+So this `LessBundle` gives you the ability to combine and minify files when running the application in `<compilation debug="false" />` mode, and it takes care of transforming LESS code into CSS - without needing to update the layout everytime you add a new file to the project.

+Editor's note: I wasn't aware of this package on the last runthrough - instead I found this `LessBundle` code in a [gist](https://gist.github.com/benfoster/3924025) from [@benfosterdev](http://ben.onfabrik.com/) which looks very similar to the source for that package, so I'll give him kudos for it.

 ## Step 3 - But wait, there's more!

-But what about when you're just testing locally?

-Bundles are rather lazy in development mode:
+But what about when testing locally?
+Well, bundles are rather lazy in development mode:

  - no minification
  - no bundling
- - in fact the files just ship as LESS resources to the browser
+ - in fact the files just appear as LESS resources to the browser

 So you *still* need to tell your application how it can serve LESS files to the browser, independent all this bundling work.